All Episodes

 Making independent judgment on executive pay packages for firms that received extraordinary assistance.

-Hank Paulson took them into a room at three in the afternoon and forced them to all sign a piece of paper taking X amounts of dollars called TARP.
+Hank Paulson took them into a room at 3 in the afternoon and forced them to all sign a piece of paper taking X amounts of dollars called TARP.

-I'm gonna I'm gonna print the story out during the break.
+I'm going to print the story out during the break.

-Now, before I go to the break, maybe one of the best ideas Dawn has ever had, other than well, okay, I I guess I won't.
+Now, before I go to the break, maybe one of the best ideas Dawn has ever had other than, well, okay, I just, I won't.

 I'll take credit for it.